Jul 15, 2010

 2. Vegetables: 1 C already cooked vegetable (bought fresh or frozen).
 I pour the vegetable into a skillet alongside the potatoes (cold from the refrigerator).
 I add 1/4 C water (for steaming), add the lid, and set to low heat for 15-20 minutes, until the starches and vegetables are hot.

-3. Fruit: 2 C, frozen (e.g., peaches, cherries), fresh (e.g., melons, apples), or dried (plums, dates).
+3. Fruit: 2 C, frozen (e.g., peaches, cherries), fresh (e.g., melons, apples), and dried (plums, dates).

 4. Supplements (items added in small quantity for nutritional completeness):

-(a) a probiotic capsule or chewable tablet.
+(a) A probiotic capsule or chewable tablet.

 (b) B12 (cyanocobalamin) tablet (average 250 micrograms daily, for nerve health), because I have no natural source.
 Blood tests show this works well for me.

-The low-sulphur vegetables that I have tested and now eat in unlimited quantities are: carrots (7 mg/100 g serving), celery (8), green beans (8), eggplant (9), artichoke hearts (16), turnips (21), beets (22), onions (24).
+The low-sulphur vegetables that I have tested and now eat in unlimited quantities are: carrots (7 mg/100 g serving), celery (8), green beans (8), eggplant (9), artichoke hearts (16), beets (22), and onions (24).

-In limited quantities (no more than one serving of any one of these), I eat: cabbage (25); sauerkraut (?); palm heart (?), 1 cylinder; seaweed (?), 1 3-gram sushi sheet; cauliflower (29); mushrooms (34); collard greens (39); green ("garden") peas (43); broccoli (45); asparagus (47); spinach (86), 1/2 c.
+In limited quantities (no more than two servings of any one of these), I eat: cabbage (25); palm heart (?), 1 cylinder; seaweed (?), 1 3-gram sushi sheet; cauliflower (29); mushrooms (34); collard greens (39); broccoli (45); asparagus (47); spinach (86), 1/2 c.
 I buy some of these frozen or dried, for convenience and storability.

-The low-sulphur fruits (fresh, frozen, or dried) that I have tested and now eat in unlimited quantities are: pineapple (3 mg/100 g serving), fresh plums (4), apples (5), pears (5), fresh apricots (6), peaches (6), honeydew melon (6), cherries (7), grapes (8), tomatoes (10), nectarines (10), cantaloupes (12), lemons (12), figs (organic, black, 13), bananas (13), blueberries (13), strawberries (13), and blackberries (13), dried plums (pure or organic, 18), dates (Medjool, dried, 51), and avocado (?), about 1/3 per meal, to keep my weight up.
+The low-sulphur fruits (fresh, frozen, or dried) that I have tested and now eat in unlimited quantities are: pineapple (3 mg/100 g serving), fresh plums (4), apples (5), pears (5), fresh apricots (6), peaches (6), honeydew melon (6), cherries (7), grapes (8), tomatoes (10), nectarines (10), cantaloupes (12), lemons (12), oranges (?), figs (organic, black, 13), bananas (13), blueberries (13), strawberries (13), blackberries (13), dried plums (pure or organic, 18), dates (Medjool, dried, 51).
 I avoid all fruits that have preservatives added.
+I am again eating avocados (? mg) but only one-third of one per meal, always prepared as quacamole (lemon juice, lemon pulp, chopped onions, chopped garlic).

-The flavorings I use: salt, fresh lemon juice; mint; cilantro; tarragon; Italian seasoning (sage, rosemary, marjoram, oregano, basil); turmeric; ginger; honey (1); onions (23); garlic (?); vinegar (19); and sugar (14).
+The flavorings I use: fresh lemon juice; mint; cilantro; tarragon; Italian seasoning (sage, rosemary, marjoram, oregano, basil); turmeric; ginger; honey (1); onions (23); garlic (?); and sugar (14).
 The quantities of flavorings I use are small (typically 1/4 t of one or two seasonings per meal).
-I assume their sulphur content, in those quantities, is so low that consuming them makes no difference.
+I assume their sulphur content, in those quantities, is so low that eating them makes no difference.
 I avoid flavorings I know (from the list linked to above) to be high in sulphur, such as mustard and horseradish.

 FOODS AVOIDED